NVIDIA/aistore/docs/cli/object.md

 # Operations on Lists and Ranges

-Generally, multi-object operations are supported in two different ways:
+Generally, multi-object operations are supported in 2 different ways:

 1. specifying source directory in the command line - see e.g. [Promote files and directories](#promote-files-and-directories) and [Concat objects](#concat-objects);
-2. via `--list` or `--template` options, whereby the latter supports Bash expansion syntax and can also contain prefix, such as a virtul parent directory, etc.)
+2. via `--list` or `--template` options, whereby the latter supports Bash expansion syntax and can also contain prefix, such as a virtual parent directory, etc.)

-This section documents and exemplifies AIS CLI operating on multiple (source) objects that you can specify either explicitly or implicitly using the `--list` or the `--template` flags.
+This section documents and exemplifies AIS CLI operating on multiple (source) objects that you can specify either explicitly or implicitly using the `--list` or `--template` flags.

 The number of objects "involved" in a single operation does not have any designed-in limitations: all AIS targets work on a given multi-object operation simultaneously and in parallel.